4GeeksAcademy/machine-learning-content/07-ml_deploy/deploy-model-using-flask-and-heroku.md

     return 'Hello, World!'
 ```

 Let's explain what the previous code just did.
 It first imports the Flask object from the flask package.
 You will then use it to create your Flask application instance with the name app.
-Pass the special variable __name__ which holds the name of the current Python module.
+Pass the special variable `__name__` which holds the name of the current Python module.
 It is used to tell the instance where it is located.
 You will need to do this because Flask sets up some paths in the background.

-Once you create the app instance, you use it to handle incoming web requests and send responses to the user. @app.route is a decorator that converts a regular Python function into a Flask view function, which converts the function's return value into an HTTP response that will be displayed by an HTTP client, such as a web browser.
-Pass the value '/' to @app.route() to indicate that this function will respond to web requests for the URL /, which is the primary URL.
+Once you create the app instance, you use it to handle incoming web requests and send responses to the user. `@app.route` is a decorator that converts a regular Python function into a Flask view function, which converts the function's return value into an HTTP response that will be displayed by an HTTP client, such as a web browser.
+Pass the value `'/'` to `@app.route()` to indicate that this function will respond to web requests for the URL `/`, which is the primary URL.

-The hello() view function returns the string 'Hello, World!' in response.
+The `hello()` view function returns the string 'Hello, World!' in response.

 Save and close the file.

-To run your web application, you will first tell Flask where to find the application (the hello.py file in your case) with the `FLASK_APP` environment variable:
+To run your web application, you will first tell Flask where to find the application (the `hello.py` file in your case) with the `FLASK_APP` environment variable:

 ```bash
 export FLASK_APP=hello